syslog-ng/syslog-ng.github.io/doc/_dev-guide/chapter_0/section_3.md

 brew deps syslog-ng
 ```

-This will list all the required dependencies are needed to run syslog-ng, and homebrew would install automatically as needed.
+This will list all the required dependencies are needed to run {{ site.product.short_name }},  and homebrew would install automatically as needed.

 ### Installation